-The Mini Joys Crew is made up of four sweet little miniature horses, one slightly strong-willed but lovable mini donkey, and two tiny little goats that always try to steal the show!
+The Mini Joys Crew is made up of five sweet little miniature horses, one slightly strong-willed but lovable mini donkey, and four tiny little goats that always try to steal the show!

 The paid staff consists of one who acts as Executive Director, program developer, volunteer trainer and coordinator, and head barn pooper-scooper. :) This director works alongside, (and answers to) an additional seven members of the Board of Directors.